wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 == Changelog ==

+= 1.6.4 =
+* feature: Added a new option that let choose if apply the component to all the links to audio files or if activate the player manually from the page/post editor component window.

 = 1.6.3 =
 * Bug fix: fixed a bug that affected the correct customization behavior in certain cases.
 * feature: The customization window now adapt its size to the window size.